nwisbeta/github.io/pages/app_design/messaging.md

 * Remain consistent
 * Use standard phrases

-Provide 'click here' functionality when messaging is associated with an action:
+Provide 'click here' functionality when messaging connects to an action:

-* 'Click here must be in bold and underlined - see [Typography](/typography.html).
+* Link text must be in bold and underlined - see [Typography](/typography.html).
-* 'Click here' link must open new page or pop up
+* Link must open new page or pop up

 ## Example for personal details
   _SPELLING ERROR_